 - Appointment availability will be limited to allow for thorough cleaning;

 - All services are appointment-only.
 All methods of payment are accepted.

-Please know there are new protocols in place and are subject to change as needed.
+All protocols are subject to change as needed.
 We are modifying our services for your health and safety.
-Services provided by our office are in line with guidelines from the U.S. Centers for Disease Control and Prevention (CDC), as well as state and local public health department directives and recommendations from the state boards governing our therapeutic services.
-Following their guidance we have made the following changes:
+Services provided by our office are in line with guidelines from the U.S. Centers for Disease Control and Prevention (CDC), as well as state and local public health department directives and recommendations from the state boards governing our services.

 The COVID-19 virus is causing serious, sometime deadly, health complications and we need to fully understand how different therapies will affect your health.
 We will be taking every safeguard to protect your health.